dehann/Cheatsheet_WritingEnglishVeryDeliciously/README.md

 - She is likely to win.
 - She is winning.

 Guess what, she won.
 Good writing will set you free!
-Or, if you seek to become a Jedi, Yoda would say: "winning, she is".
+Or, if you seek to become a writing Jedi, Yoda would say: "winning, she is".